UKCloud/documentation/articles/vmware/vmw-how-manage-vcd-permissions.md

 The first table shows the user types (operations); the second table shows the exact privileges each user type has.

-Operation | Allows the user administrative access to the given vCloud Director organisation with:
+Operation | Allows the user administrative access to the given organisation with:
 ----------|--------------------------------------------------------------------------------------
 Console Only (CO) | Permissions for Console access only vApp User (VU) | Permissions for a vApp User